 Pelion Mt is roughly in the middle of mainland Greece, so you can reach it from everywhere by car.
 It doesn’t work as a day trip, and 2 days is too little if you are traveling from Athens.

-Reaching Volos, the large town before you start your trip to Pelion, either from Athens or Thessaloniki is easy as it is connected through new highways (326 km north of Athens 3-4 hours of driving, and 206 km south of Thessaloniki 2-2,5 hours of driving).
+Reaching Volos, the major town before you start your trip to Pelion, either from Athens or Thessaloniki is easy.
+The town is connected through modern highways (326 km to the north of Athens, taking about 3-4 hours to drive, and 206 km to the south of Thessaloniki, with a travel time of 2-2.5 hours).

 Here are the different ways to reach Agios Ioannis: